emlab-solutions/pyemaps/docs/source/usage.rst

 It provides a central location for organizing your own crystal data, and it is also used for storing your simulation and calculation results.

-**pyemaps** searches crystal files in the following order when only file name is provided:
+**pyEMAPS** searches crystal files in the following order when only file name is provided:

 1. Current working directory.
 2. Data home directory pointed by *PYEMAPS_DATA*.

-For output from **pyemaps** simulations and calculations, the placement order is reversed:
+For output from **pyEMAPS** simulations and calculations, the placement order is reversed:

 1. Data home directory pointed by *PYEMAPS_DATA* if it is set.
 2. Current working directory.